Revised Publication Dates for updated ISO Management System Standards (MSS) and associated documents and guides as of August 2021

 Fairly quiet on the new Standards front currently.
+Revisions of ISO 9001 and ISO 13485, which were anticipated by many, will not now occur.
 Some disruption on the Regulatory side with Covid-19 being blamed (sometimes unfairly) for deadlines being deferred.
 Also, several supplementary Standards and Specifications are in development and some are due for publication shortly.
 Get the details here.

 Stay informed and keep your ISO Auditor Certification up to date